DeBankDeFi/hackathon-oracle/README.md

 ### Parameters

-* Currency: Currency type.
+* `Currency`: Currency type.
-* OracleFee: The amount of fee that should be paid to each oracle during each reporting cycle.
+* `OracleFee`: The amount of fee that should be paid to each oracle during each reporting cycle.
-* MissReportSlash: The amount that'll be slashed if one oracle missed its reporting window.
+* `MissReportSlash`: The amount that'll be slashed if one oracle missed its reporting window.
-* MinStaking: The minimum amount to stake for an oracle candidate.
+* `MinStaking`: The minimum amount to stake for an oracle candidate.
-* MaliciousSlashOrigin: The origin that's responsible for slashing malicious oracles.
+* `MaliciousSlashOrigin`: The origin that's responsible for slashing malicious oracles.
-* Count: The maxium count of working oracles.
+* `Count`: The maxium count of working oracles.
-* ReportInteval: The duration in which oracles should report and be paid.
+* `ReportInteval`: The duration in which oracles should report and be paid.
-* ElectionEra: The duration between oracle elections.
+* `ElectionEra`: The duration between oracle elections.
-* LockedDuration: The locked time of staked amount.
+* `LockedDuration`: The locked time of staked amount.
-* ChangeMembers: The actual oracle membership management type.
+* `ChangeMembers`: The actual oracle membership management type.
 (Usually the `srml_collective::Trait`)

 ### Extrinsics